rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

         col value format a35
         SELECT inst_id,name,value from gv$parameter
         WHERE name in ('job_queue_processes','aq_tm_processes');
-            (Check and validate the value of job_queue_processes and aq_tm_processes should be zero)
+            (Check and validate the value of job_queue_processes and aq_tm_processes should be zero.)

-9. Run the following command to validate the DG Broker configuration:
+9. Run the following command to validate the Data Guard configuration:

         DGMGRL> show configuration verbose

-        ** STATUS Should show success, do not proceed if status is not "success".
+        ** STATUS Should show success, do not proceed if the status is not "success".

 10. Check the Cluster Ready Services (CRS) status to ensure that all the resources are registered online because the broker gives the handover to CRS to mount and